ricanontherun/grepple/README.md

 * Circumvent the exhausting of Linux file descriptors in MASSIVE code bases.
 AKA -- Try and reuse the same file descriptor for each file.

 # To do
+* Utilize signal handling to ensure, to highest possibility, that we are cleaning up memory before termination.
 * Highlight keyword in output
 * Utilize a testing framework.
 * Check for binary files.